justinjiajia/cloud_security/labs/lab_7_new.md

 A banner appears briefly, and then the AWS Config Dashboard displays.

+You should also receive several email notifications with the titles starting with *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.
+They corresponds to configuration changes captured by the AWS Config recorder about the monitored resources, and were sent through the SNS topic.

-2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording:
+2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording.

    <img width="800" src="https://github.com/user-attachments/assets/beb5446c-cf2f-4474-b0e1-ffa3f536d974" />